 Kuahiwi a Kai: Lānaʻi Watershed Conservation Program

-- Bolster populations of endangered and endemic species like the Hawaiian petrel; and
+- Protect and enhance populations of endangered and endemic species

-- Increase quality of the landscape for local community and visitors through the preservation of nearshore resources, beaches, and cultural sites.
+- Improve the quality of the landscape for the local community and visitors through preservation of nearshore resources, beaches, and cultural sites

 - Increase community conservation ethic and involvement in landscape protection efforts